ZMXSSC/DishDialog/README.md

 If you want to contact me, you can reach me at `alozochu4@gmail.com`.

 ## Pending features
-1. Add a search bar to search for recipes.
-2. Add a feature to for users to share their recipes to the community page.
-3. Add a map to show where the recipe is from.
+1. Add a map to show where the recipe is from.
-4. Add a feature to allow users to like and comment on recipes.
+2. Add a feature to allow users to like and comment on recipes.
-5. ...more to come!
+2. ..more to come!

 ## License